acmeyer/Conjoint-for-Qualtrics-Offline/README.md

 * <a href="http://www.leahrrosenzweig.com" target="_blank">Leah Rosenzweig</a>
 * <a href="http://alexcmeyer.com" target="_blank">Alex Meyer</a>
-* For citations: “Meyer & Rosenzweig 2016”
+* For citations: <a href="http://thepoliticalmethodologist.com/2016/02/18/conjoint-analysis-tools-for-developing-country-contexts/" target="_blank">“Meyer & Rosenzweig 2016”</a>